-(Prerequisite, NURS 553; co-requisite, NURS 563) Clinical practicum is designed to facilitate the development of advanced assessment skills and clinical expertise in caring for a specific acutely ill adult population.
-(Eight hours of clinical lab per week, which includes 1 hour per week seminar.)
+(Pre - or co-requisite, NURS 530) Clinical practicum is designed to facilitate the development of advanced assessment skills and clinical expertise in caring for a specific acutely ill adult population.
 (Offered in spring semester odd years.)

-Nurse Anesthesia Clinical Practicum IV
+Practicum IV

 Clinical application of principles of nurse anesthesia.
 Students will be precepted in the perioperative clinical site.
 Experiences include development of advanced skills specific to the role of nurse anesthetist.
 Clinical experiences include Journal Club and Clinical Conferences.